peterwaksman/Narwhal/README.md

  - See "nwchat.py" for chat template (under development)

-Narwhal is a library of objects that can read text available to a Python client.
+Narwhal is a library of objects that can read text.
 It uses keywords based on client-provided synonym lists and also client-provided formulas in the keywords.
-So the client can focus on the details of the topic vocabularies and how people express themselves about the topics.
-After that client's will need to write code that transfers information from the Narwhal objects into more convenient data structures.
+So the client can focus on the details of the topic vocabularies and how people express themselves, ratherr than on how language works.
+While relying on Narwhal to understand the incoming language the client must still write code that transfers information from the Narwhal objects into more convenient data structures.

-Narwhal is a simple form of Natural Language Understanding.
-It does not do Natural Language Processing or parts of speech and it is a geometric, rather than statistical approach to language.
-The Narwhal approach is to embed detailed topic knowledge, in what is called "narrow world language processing" where that "narrow world" is essentially the same thing as a “semantic frame” as described by Fillmore and archived at Berkeley's "FrameNet".
+The Narwhal approach is to embed detailed topic knowledge.
+This is called "narrow world language processing" where the "narrow world" [of the client's topics] is essentially the same thing as a semantic "frame” as described by Fillmore and the archives at Berkeley's FrameNet.

 Inquiries are welcome.